 5 Steps to Avocado Planting Success

 - Choose a warm, sunny spot in well drained soil.
-Spring and summer are the best times to plant avocados in New Zealand.
+Late winter and through spring is the best time to plant avocados in New Zealand.

 - Prepare your soil with organic matter like compost and sheep pellets.

 - Add a layer of citrus & fruit mix to plant into.

 - Feed your avocados regularly after one year of growth.

 - Protect young trees from frosts with a frost cloth or shelter.

 Follow our full guide below to a bumper crop of homegrown avocados.